1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Employees or volunteers at publicly accessible Wyoming libraries with 12+ months employment or volunteer time at the current library, completed at time of application.
-Preference given to public libraries, then academic, special, public school, and public archives in descending order.
+Based on current listing details, eligibility includes: Employees at Wyoming’s libraries with at least 12 months of employment.
 Applicants should confirm final requirements in the official notice before submission.

 The current target date is rolling deadlines or periodic funding windows.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.